Overview

 POST /video-clipping/search-by-selfie — Start a Search

-Accepts either a selfie image or a Face Searchrequest_id, persists the request, and enqueues background clipping.
-Returns immediately with a request_id for polling.
+Accepts either a selfie image or a Face Searchrequest_id, persists the request, and starts video clip generation.
+Returns the request_id and current status.

 Path Parameters